ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 The lifetime of the socket is tied to the request stream.
 The UDP proxy MUST keep the socket open while the request stream is open.
 If a UDP proxy is notified by its operating system that its socket is no longer usable, it MUST close the request stream.
-For example, this can happen when an ICMP "Destination Unreachable" message is received; see {{Section 3.1 of ?ICMP6=RFC4443}}.
+For example, this can happen when an ICMP Destination Unreachable message is received; see {{Section 3.1 of ?ICMP6=RFC4443}}.
 UDP proxies MAY choose to close sockets due to a period of inactivity, but they MUST close the request stream when closing the socket.
 UDP proxies that close sockets after a period of inactivity SHOULD NOT use a period lower than two minutes; see